This page describes how to use a Zipkin server to receive traces from Zipkin clients and forward those traces to Cloud Trace for analysis.

 Configure your network configuration to allow TCP traffic on port 9411 to pass to the machine running the Zipkin collector.

-If you'll be submitting traces from applications hosted outside of the firewall, note that Zipkin tracer to collector traffic is not encrypted or authenticated.
-Connections between the Stackdriver Trace Zipkin Collector and the Stackdriver Trace API are encrypted and authenticated, as are connections sourced from the Stackdriver Trace instrumentation libraries.
+If your applications are hosted outside of the firewall, note that Zipkin tracer-to-collector traffic is not encrypted or authenticated.
+Connections between the Cloud Trace Zipkin collector and the Cloud Trace API are encrypted and authenticated, as are connections sourced from the Cloud Trace instrumentation libraries.

 Set up your server with the container image